alberttheprince/rpemotes-reborn/README.md

 - Qb-Core server owners, set `Framework = 'qb-core'` in the config file, otherwise leave it as false.

-- To use the SQL features, install the [oxmysql](https://github.com/overextended/oxmysql) resource then open `keybinds.lua` in RPEmotes.
-If you do not want to use the SQL features, comment out the `oxmysql` region in fxmanifest.lua.

-Alternatively, you can use the keybind command that comes with FiveM without having the SQL, by entering the following into F8:
+- If you do not want to use the Kvp features, you can use the keybind command that comes with FiveM, by entering the following into F8:

 `bind keyboard "Yourbutton" "e youremote"`.
 To remove the keybind, type `"unbind keyboard "Yourbutton"`.